shivamd20/docs/guides/getting-started-with-csharp-aspnet-core.rst

 This tutorial will help you build and deploy an ASP.Net Core app using Hasura in minutes.
 To get started, you only need ``git`` installed on your computer.

-That's it!
-You can now go ahead and get started with the next section!

 Setup
 -----